joeldushouyu/ExternalGraphicCard/TechnicalMaunaul.md

 ```
 ## 7. Setup CyUSB3014 device

-**NOTE** Currently, the GPIFII tool from Cypress **only work on Windows platform**, thus I have to configure Cypress in the VMWare that run windows 11.
+**NOTE** Currently, the GPIFII tool from Cypress **only works on Windows platform**, thus I have to configure Cypress in the VMWare that runs Windows 11.

 For More __detail__ on loading configured image to CyUSB3014, please refer to [AN76405](./ReferenceDataSheet/Infineon-AN76405_-EZ-USB_FX3_FX3S_boot_options-ApplicationNotes-v12_00-EN.pdf) documnt, **page 28**.

-### step 1 : install driver
+### step 1: install driver
 Download and install the [windows driver](https://softwaretools.infineon.com/tools/com.ifx.tb.tool.ezusbfx3sdk?_ga=2.95769944.599421172.1713027498-730138625.1705435601) for CyUSB3014 device.

 ### step 2: Configure Wire mapping in GPIF II designer
-To configure the FlagA,B,C, and D flag wires on CyUSB 3014, one need to use __GPIF II designer__.
+To configure the FlagA,B,C, and D flag wires on CyUSB 3014, one needs to use __GPIF II designer__.

 **Open** GPIF II designer and open the existing **sync_slave_fifo_2bit** example
 ![](./ImageForDocumentation/StepForGPIFII/1.png)